apache/airflow/docs/apache-airflow/faq.rst

   "airflow" and "DAG" in order to prevent the DagBag parsing from importing all python files collocated with user's DAGs.

 - Is your ``start_date`` set properly?
-For time-based dags, the task won't be triggered until the the first schedule interval following the start date has passed.
+For time-based DAGs, the task won't be triggered until the the first schedule interval following the start date has passed.

-- Is your ``schedule`` param set properly?
+- Is your ``schedule`` argument set properly?
 The default is one day (``datetime.timedelta(1)``).
 You must specify a different ``schedule`` directly to the DAG object you instantiate, not as a ``default_param``, as task instances do not override their parent DAG's ``schedule``.